Psychological projection and its definition. It’s a concept created by Sigmund Freud, it’s partly considered to be a

 Projection is where a person projects their own personality traits, beliefs, emotions and ways of thinking onto somebody else.

 Projection may be present in the average well balanced individual, however people with personality disorders are more likely to use projection in a more unhealthy way and use it far more often.
 When we have gaps in our knowledge, those gaps can be filled by projecting ourselves onto others.

-Projection is considered to be a defence mechanism, this is when the ego cannot deal with certain negative thoughts and feeling.
+Projection is considered to be a defense mechanism, this is when the ego cannot deal with certain negative thoughts and feeling.
 Someone may actually project or transfer negative and undesirable thoughts and feelings onto another person.
 They may know that their thoughts and feelings are socially unacceptable so they may project them onto somebody else.

 Psychological projection is when a person projects their own thoughts and feelings onto another person.
 For example somebody who lies often may assume that everybody lies just as much as they do.
 This also allows the person to feel better about themselves as they may tell themselves that lying is perfectly normal and acceptable.
 It also allows them to feel like they have something in common with other people, a common ground, giving them a sense of comfort and contentment.

 This type of projection is a type of faulty thinking which allows us to judge, make decisions and come to conclusions about other people quickly.